Secret of the Silver Blades: Game differences

 Secret of the Silver Blades is similar to its two predecessors in gameplay and graphics.
 There is no overworld in this game, however.
 It takes place entirely in the first person maps.
 Graphics did improve slightly, though everything was still drawn in 16 colors.

 The game includes some new features introduced with Champions of Krynn, and adds a difficulty selector that the player can use to change the power of the enemy creatures.
 The game world was the largest yet for a Gold Box game, and it included cutscene illustrations of the story.
 It is the first Gold Box game in which random encounters do not stop after a certain point.

 Mages have the ability to use spells up to level 7, while clerics can reach level 6 spells.

 The arrow keys are conveniently usable to select menu options as opposed to using hotkeys, which was the only way in earlier titles, though the hotkey option is still available.

-There are only two known versions for MS-DOS:
+There are two known versions for MS-DOS: